Zrubi/Qubes-LogVM/README.md

 - restart the systemd-journald service
 - (re)start the syslog-ng service

 **WARNING**: If you do the modification in a running AppVM, you will loose all after rebooting the VM.
-If you do te modification in a template, all your VM's based on that template will affected.
+If you do the modification in a template, all your VM's (based on that template) will be affected.

 After this stage, you should see all the logs in sys-log VM :)